Sometimes artists just can’t get themselves started painting. It happens to all of us.

 Painting takes motivation.
 We just have to make up our mind to get started and stick with it.

 If we work away from home, maybe one painting in a month.
-When we have more time at home, make it more paintings.
+When we have more time at home, make the goal for more paintings.

 Then, we just grit our teeth, put our head down and go for it.
 No matter how or what we think or feel about it, we just do it.
 No excuses!